margenn/Beautify-Text-Table-2/README.md

 │
 └───macros
     │
-    └───text (on any other of your preference)
+    └───misc (on any other of your preference)
         │   Beautify_Table.bsh
         │   ...
 ```